-Let us make a couple of more remarks before we close this section.
+Let us make three remarks before we close this section.
 First, note that the equilibrium outcome is qualitatively the same in both cases $\epsilon = 0$ and $\epsilon > 0$ (provided that ε is small), and thus, Nature's intervention does not have much theoretical implications.
-However, the possibility of Nature's intervention still facilitates the analysis of data from the second round.
+However, the ε possibility of intervention still facilitates the analysis of data from the second round.
 Without Nature's intervention, any observations made in the second round would be considered off the equilibrium path and thus cannot be theoretically pinned down.
-The possibility of Nature's intervention for the case $\epsilon > 0$ allows us to obtain testable theoretical predictions for the seller's posterior beliefs off the equilibrium path.
+The possibility of intervention for the case $\epsilon > 0$ allows us to obtain testable theoretical predictions for the seller's posterior beliefs off the equilibrium path.